kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/image017.png)

-Please be sure to replace "XX" with your initials.
+Please be sure to replace "XX" with your User Number.

 ![](images/300/image018.png)